-When helping clients in crisis counsellors need to be prepared to look at the underlying causes.
-Suicidal feelings are usually precipitated by a number of accumulating factors, and it is these factors which need to be identified and discussed with clients.
-Once this is done clients tend to experience relief of pressure, and with ongoing support and therapy they may be able to deal with their problems.
-Counselling can be continued with those clients who are referred for medical help, and often it is this combined approach which proves most beneficial for them.
+When helping clients in crisis, counsellors need to be prepared to look at the underlying causes.
+Suicidal feelings are often precipitated by a number of accumulating factors and these factors need to be identified and discussed with clients.
+Once this is done, clients tend to experience relief of pressure, and with ongoing support and therapy they may be able to deal with their problems.
+Counselling can be continued with those clients who are referred for specialist help, and often it is this combined approach which proves most beneficial for them.